Route map: Texas to Illinois Car Shipping | Relocator Guide

 Preparing Your Vehicle in Texas

-1. Clean the Exterior: A clean car allows for an accurate inspection at pickup.
+1. Clean Your Vehicle: A clean car allows for an accurate inspection of the exterior.

-2. Remove Personal Items: Carriers are not insured for household goods left inside the vehicle.
+2. Remove Personal Items: Carriers are not insured to transport personal belongings inside the vehicle.

-4. Quarter Tank of Gas: This is the industry standard for safety and weight management.
+4. Maintain 1/4 Tank of Fuel: This is the industry standard for safety and weight management.

-Receiving Your Vehicle in the Prairie State: Illinois Delivery Guide
+Arriving in the Prairie State: Receiving Your Vehicle in Illinois

 Major Illinois Delivery Areas